COVID-19 information and resources:

-“From 2010 until now, we went from an average of 60 volunteers to 145 volunteers currently,” Rochelle said.
-“In addition, we increased from approximately 10,000 volunteer hours in 2010 to more than 30,000 hours in 2013.
+We’ve gone from 58 volunteers 10 years ago to 231 last year,” said Deborah Rochelle, manager of volunteer services.
+“In addition, we increased from approximately 10,000 volunteer hours in 2010 to more than 31,000 hours in 2015.
 The volunteer contribution is remarkable.”

 “Every day, our volunteers give unselfishly of themselves, from the smile and greeting at the door to the assistance someone needs in the surgical waiting room or the gift for the new baby,” Rochelle said.
 “Our volunteers are truly exceptional people.”

 Hospital volunteers hold several fundraising events each year, including uniform, book and jewelry sales, to support special projects at the hospital and outreach to the community.
 Volunteers use a portion of the funds raised to give scholarships to students who have volunteered at the hospital.

 For more information on Novant Health Brunswick Medical Center’s volunteer program or to request an application, call 910-721-1493 or visit NovantHealth.org/Volunteer.